my-first-pr/first-timers/README.md

 Start adding your names here:

+### hadders
+- I am a data scientist but never make PRs and always work on the master branch (naughty me)
+- This is my attempt to learn this stuff!

 ### kimcodes
 - I work at Auth0!
 - I am currently doing a webinar with the awesome Ado!